oliviawestmacottssw/SSW.Rules.Content/categories/infrastructure-and-networking/rules-to-better-networks.md

 - logon---do-you-have-a-company-wide-word-template

 ---

-<p>Networks are the lifeblood of any business.
-This is why we have developed a few rules for a better Networks.​​<br></p>
+Networks are the lifeblood of any business.
+This is why we have developed a few rules for a better Networks.​​